Why wear horse riding hats?

 In addition, there are riding helmets available which are designed for endurance riding.
 These resemble cycling helmets, and in addition to providing protection they are especially well-ventilated and designed for use over long periods and in warm weather, ideal for endurance riding.

-Fitting a Western Saddle
+Fitting a Saddle to a Horse

 Diagnosing and treating horses with lice